Get feddi running in your stack

 cp feddi-gateway.yml.sample feddi-gateway.yml

-# to the token saved in Step 2.
+# replacing the graph-variant-key with the token from Step 2.

 feddi-gateway.yml — relevant section